-Housing Authority of the City of Torrance is a Public Housing Agency in Torrance, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Housing Authority of the City of Torrance is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of the City of Torrance serves Torrance.

 |City of Torrance Housing Assistance Office Housing Choice Voucher||Closed|

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Housing Authority of the City of Torrance Phone: (310) 618-5840.

 Representatives of Housing Authority of the City of Torrance may be available by phone at (310) 618-5840.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of 01/27/2022, it is not known if Housing Authority of the City of Torrance is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Housing Authority of the City of Torrance manages 509 active Housing Choice Vouchers.